Child Custody After Death of a Parent

 Contact us today for more information and assistance on child custody after death of a parent

-If you are a parent who has been given sad and unfortunate news of a limited life expectancy or simply wish to make future care arrangements, call us today on 0330 094 5880 to discuss your options or let us call you back to discuss how we can help you.
+If you are a parent who has been given sad and unfortunate news of a limited life expectancy or simply wish to make future care arrangements, call us today on 0330 094 5880 to discuss your options or let us call you back.
+You can otherwise book a time that suits you.

 With family law experts in Northampton as well as Newcastle, York, Fulham and Oxford we are proud to have the national strength to deal with all types of child matters including child custody following the death of parents.
 Our family law specialists can also provide you with advice and assistance on ensuring you appoint a guardian for your child in the even of your death.